 1.2.4 The Operational Risk and Internal Control Committee

-See section C5 for detailed information on this committee.

-The Committee's role includes monitoring outsourcing risks and changes in the coverage of outsourcing risks.
+- ▶ See section B5 for details concerning this Committee. - ▶ The Committee's role includes monitoring outsourcing risks and changes in the coverage of outsourcing risks.

 2. Outsourced critical and important functions and activities